 The ice machine is a sealed unit.
 The areas immediately adjacent to the machine must be kept clean at all times.
 Water drainage lines must remain unclogged, and it will not be used to dispose of food items.
-The ice machine is off limits at 10:00 p.m. nightly.

 Intra-Unit Visiting